-A. COUNTY OF SALEM POSTEMPLOYMENT BENEFIT PLAN
+COUNTY OF SALEM POSTEMPLOYMENT BENEFIT PLAN

 Plan Description and Benefits Provided - The County provides postretirement health care benefits through a health plan for retirees, which includes a medical and prescription plan.
-The County's plan provides a single employer post-employment healthcare plan, which is not administered through a trust that meets the criteria in paragraph 4 of the GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits other than Pensions, and covers the following retiree population: 1) retirement on a disability pension, 2) retirement with 25 years or more of service credit in a state or locally-administered retirement system and at least 15 years of service with the County, 3) retirement at age 62 or older with at least 15 years of service with the County (adopted 1/17/2007, revised 7/17/2013), 4) retirement with 25 years or more of service credit in a state or locally-administered retirement system, provided the retiring employee was employed by the County as of August 1, 1991.
+The County's plan provides a single employer post-employment healthcare plan, which is not administered through a trust that meets the criteria in paragraph 4 of the GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits other than Pensions, and covers the following retiree population: 1) retirement on a disability pension, 2) retirement with 25 years or more of service credit in a state or locally-administered retirement system and at least 15 years of service with the County, 3) retirement at age 62 or older with at least 15 years of service credit in a state or locally-administered retirement system, provided the retiring employee was employed by the County as of August 1, 1991.
 Years of service are calculated based upon elapsed time.
 The plan is administered by the County; therefore, premium payments are made directly to the insurance carriers.

-Employees Covered by Benefit Terms - As of December 31, 2020, the most recent actuarial valuation date, the following employees were covered by the benefit terms:
+Employees Covered by Benefit Terms - As of December 31, 2023, the most recent actuarial valuation date, the following employees were covered by the benefit terms:

-Inactive Employees or Beneficiaries Currently Receiving Benefit Payments 217 Inactive Employees Entitled to but Not Yet Receiving Benefit Payments - Active Employees 437 654
+Inactive Employees or Beneficiaries Currently Receiving Benefit Payments 234 Inactive Employees Entitled to but Not Yet Receiving Benefit Payments 2 Active Employees 445 681